Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: Abstract

-where ${\bf v} = (v_1, \dots, v_m)$ and $m \in \mathbb{N}$, exhibit optimal (up-to-the boundary) Lipschitz continuity, where $G$ is a $\mathcal{N}$-function satisfying specific growth conditions.
-Our work extends the recent regularity results for weakly coupled vectorial almost-minimizers for the $p$-Laplacian addressed in \cite{BFS24}, thereby providing new insights and approaches applicable to a wide class of non-linear one or two-phase free boundary problems with non-standard growth.
-Our findings remain novel and significant even in the scalar setting and for minimizers of the type considered by Mart\'{i}nez--Wolanski \cite{MW08} and da Silva \textit{et al.} \cite{daSSV2024}.
+where ${\bf v} = (v_1,\dots,v_m)$ with $m \in \mathbb{N}$, enjoy optimal Lipschitz continuity up to the boundary.
+Here, $G$ is an $\mathcal{N}$-function satisfying suitable growth conditions, $\lambda>0$ is fixed, $\chi$ denotes the characteristic function of the indicated set, and $\Omega \subset \mathbb{R}^n$, $n\geq 2$, is a bounded Lipschitz domain.
+Our results extend recent regularity theories for weakly coupled vectorial almost-minimizers associated with the $p$-Laplacian developed in \cite{BFS24} and \cite{DiPFFV24}, and yield new techniques applicable to a broad class of nonlinear one- and two-phase free boundary problems with non-standard growth.
+Notably, our results are new and striking even in the scalar case and for minimizers of the type studied by Mart\'{i}nez--Wolanski \cite{MW08} and da Silva \textit{et al.} \cite{daSSV2024}.

-\textbf{Keywords}: Lipschitz estimates, up to the boundary regularity, almost-minimizers, Alt-Caffarelli functionals in Orlicz spaces. \textbf{AMS Subject Classification: Primary 35B65; 35J60; Secondary 35R35; 49N60. }
+\textbf{Keywords}: Lipschitz estimates; Up to the boundary regularity; Almost-minimizers; Alt-Caffarelli functionals in Orlicz spaces \textbf{AMS Subject Classification: Primary 35B65; 35J60; Secondary 35R35; 49N60. }